-This feature will be available through April 30, 2021, as part of the Chase bonus benefits in response to COVID-19.
-The new feature is in addition to Sapphire Reserve and Preferred cardholders’ ability to earn 5x or 3x points on grocery store purchases through the end of June.
+This feature will be available through Sept.
+30, 2021, as part of the Chase bonus benefits in response to COVID-19.
+The feature is in addition to Sapphire Reserve and Preferred cardholders’ ability to earn 5x or 3x points on grocery store purchases through the end of June.
 Additionally, Chase plans to add the Pay Yourself Back feature to more cards through the summer.

 According to Chase, “Sapphire Reserve cardmembers can apply 10,000 points to pay themselves back on a $150 purchase — a 5,000 point savings compared to a typical cash back redemption.”